What Is the Role of Virtualization in Cloud-based Services?

 How Virtualization is Different from Cloud Computing

 Virtualization software allows multiple operating systems and applications to run on the same server at the same time, and, as a result, lowers costs and increases efficiency of a company’s existing hardware.
-It’s a fundamental technology that powers cloud computing.
+It’s a fundamental technology that powers Everything-as-a-Service model of computing.

 The Main Types of Virtualization

-There are , categorized according to the elements they are used on.
+There are several types of virtualization categorized according to the elements they are used on.

-Server space is conserved through by consolidating multiple machines into a single server that then runs multiple virtual environments.
-It’s a method by which businesses can run the same applications on multiple servers, so that there is a “failsafe” position.
+Server space is conserved by consolidating multiple machines into a single server that then runs several virtual environments.
+It is a method by which businesses can run the same applications on various servers, so that there is a “fail-safe” position.
+A fail-safe system design allows for automatic failure mitigations based on the anticipated scenarios.
 Because each server is independent, running software on one will not affect the other.
-Another emerging trend in server virtualization is migration.
-A server environment can be moved from one place to another, even if the machines have different operating systems.
-The obvious benefit is the savings on hardware.

 This type of virtualization allows management and monitoring of an entire network as a single entity.
 Primarily, it is designed to automate administrative tasks, disguising the complexity of the network.
 Each server (and service) is considered a part of one pool of resources to be used without worry about its physical components.